yitzchak/common-lisp-jupyter/README.md

 - `codemirror-mode`
 - `help-links`

-The method `jupyter:evaluate` should evaluate all code included in the `input` argument and return a list of evaluation results.
+The method `jupyter:evaluate-code` should evaluate all code included in the `input` argument and return a list of evaluation results.
 Each result should be wrapped in an appropriate sub-class of `jupyter:result`.
-For instance, to return a S-Expr result one would call `jupyter:make-lisp-result`. `jupyter:evaluate` will be called with the package declared in the kernel class as the current default.
+For instance, to return a S-Expr result one would call `jupyter:make-lisp-result`.
+`jupyter:evaluate-code` will be called with the package declared in the kernel class as the current default.
 For example, the Common Lisp kernel evaluates code in the `COMMON-LISP-USER` package.

-The Jupyter message `is_complete_request` is also supported via the `is-complete` method.
+The Jupyter message `is_complete_request` is also supported via the `code-is-complete` method.
 The return result should be one of allowed status messages, i.e. `"complete"`, `"incomplete"`, `"invalid"`, or `"unknown"`.

 User level installation of kernels can be accomplished by a call to